Waterford Templar Historical Day

 2) Modern Knight Templar orders and a brief overview of OSMTH by its Irish branch

-Inspired by Portugal’s “Templar Days” festivals, Waterford Templar Day remembers the arrest of the Knights Templar on 13 October 1307 and celebrates Ireland’s own forgotten Templar heritage.
+Inspired by Portugal’s “Templar Days” festivals, Templar Historical Days Ireland remembers the arrest of the Knights Templar on 13 October 1307 and celebrates Ireland’s own forgotten Templar heritage.

-Designed as an annual tradition to restore Ireland’s forgotten Templar legacy, it will engage communities while promoting sustainable, off-peak tourism through the island’s rich Templar history and sites.
+With a branded format that moves between locations while retaining a common identity and designed as an annual series of events to restore Ireland’s forgotten Templar legacy, Templar Historical Days Ireland will engage communities while promoting sustainable, off-peak tourism through the island’s rich Templar history and sites.

 Wateford Templar Historical Day